malakkhalifaa/malakkhalifaa.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Hey!
+I’m a Computer Engineering student at the University of Toronto and I love building things, whether it’s low-level hardware, embedded systems, or playing around with artificial intelligence.
+I love exploring how tech can be used creatively.
+I’m a huge fan of [Gilmore Girls](https://www.vogue.com/article/22-and-just-watched-gilmore-girls-for-the-first-time), I've watched it 12 times.
  You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.